henryln1/CS221/README.md

 221 final project
 Nikki Taylor, Kaylee Bement, Henry Lin

+The code in this repository is for our 221 project, generating recipe instructions using a Constraint Satisfaction Problem (CSP).
+It has several util.py files that contain necessary functions to run the CSP and evaluate the results.
+There are also supplementary files that have example ingredient lists and also a csv file with the data necessary to train the CSV.

 Files:

 allIngredients.txt: text file containing a list of ingredients to pull from when geneating many fake recipes